 Dutch schools will ask you to fill out a (relatively short) application form.
 When your child is older than 4 and doesn’t enter through the lottery, they will also invite you for an intake meeting.
 You won’t need to pay a deposit.
 International and private schools will normally require the completion of an application form and an interview prior to the offer of a place, as well as school reports for at least the previous academic year.

 They will normally ask for a deposit to secure a place.

 Pre-School and Primary Education

-The early years in the Dutch education system…
+The early years in the Dutch school system…

 Most Dutch kids will attend a daycare or preschool until they reach the age of 4 years old.
 They will have to go to a primary school from 5 years old, but generally enter at the age of 4.
 All child care centers fall under the control of the Ministry of Social Affairs and Employment.

 The primary school (basisonderwijs) generally lasts from age 4 to 12.

 The local authority sets out the catchment area for the school the child will attend.
 That is, unless the parents have chosen a specific private school.

 The national ‘Appropriate Education’ (Passend Onderwijs) policy’s design is to enable as many children with minor learning difficulties as possible to remain mainstream education schools.
 Pupils with more severe learning problems go to dedicated special needs schools.

 Although tuition is free (almost all primary schools are government funded via taxation), schools ask parents to pay, voluntarily, an amount to cover “extras” like school trips, celebrations (Sinterklaas, Christmas), a dedicated music teacher, or a pupil-run vegetable garden.
 For most schools the parent contribution is less than 100 euros per year.

 Financial assistance is available for pupils under eighteen in full-time primary or secondary education, dependent on parental income.